 We can definitely blame students for their actions and behaviors.
 Full stop.

 How is the system set up to fail the kids?
-Many of them receive free meals throughout the day, daycare after school, food and supplies for the weekend, and a free education throughout the day.
+Many of them receive free meals throughout the day, daycare after school, food and supplies for the weekend, and a free education.
+I lived in a poor African country for a couple of years and most were too poor to afford school.
 What is the definition of "failing"?
 The only failure I see is when we continue to move students through the system when they haven't shown that they are successful with current grade level content.
 But I am not allowed to say that because failing a kid only hurts them in the long run...so they say.

 The interesting thing about this video is that throughout the video, they slowly drop their defenses and say things they are originally hesitant to say.
 These are things I'd love to talk about in a future post.
 For example, a few moments of truth that I found interesting were: